verrazzano/docs/content/en/docs/setup/install/multicluster-no-rancher.md

 connects to the admin cluster, it will update the `Status` field of the `VerrazzanoManagedCluster` resource for this managed cluster, with the following information:
 - The timestamp of the most recent connection made from the managed cluster, in the `lastAgentConnectTime` status field.
 - The host address of the Prometheus instance running on the managed cluster, in the `prometheusHost` status field.
-This is then used by the admin cluster to scrape metrics from the managed cluster.
+Then this is used by the admin cluster to scrape metrics from the managed cluster.
 - The API address of the managed cluster, in the `apiUrl` status field.
 This is used by the admin cluster's authentication proxy to route incoming requests for managed cluster information, to the managed cluster's authentication proxy.

 ### Verify that managed cluster registration has completed

-Once these steps have been completed, you can return to [verify registration for multicluster installation]({{< relref "/docs/setup/install/multicluster.md#verify-that-managed-cluster-registration-has-completed" >}})
+After these steps have been completed, return to [verify registration for multicluster installation]({{< relref "/docs/setup/install/multicluster.md#verify-that-managed-cluster-registration-has-completed" >}}).